deckameron/TiPagingControl/README.md

 * `tabs` - Views to be set as the ScrollableView views
 * `dividerColor` - Color of the divider between the tabs
 * `findScrollableView` - whether should widget is find scrollableView
+* `fancyScroll` (Boolean) - when clicking on tab should generate a smooth or abrupt view change

 #### Events